WorkHardPittsburgh/best-practices/README.md

 * Make sure your master is up to date (git pull if not)
 * Create a branch for the aspect of the app that you are working on
+* Try to name it in a way that relates to what you are doing, fixing, or working on
 * After you have made some changes (sooner, rather than later) create a pull request for the branch and lable it "work in progress"

+## Tests
+* To be added

 ## Get ready for a code review of your branch